Welcome to Secondary School

 Cambridge Assessment International Education (CAIE)

-Results for Cambridge IGCSE, O Level, International AS and A Level shall be released on 11th August 2020.
+Results for Cambridge IGCSE shall be released on 19th January 2021 and International AS and A Level shall be released on 11th January 2021.

 Accessing the Results